visual-framework/vf-core/README.md

 ## What’s next

 Efforts in the next few months will be extending and stabilising the above projects and further stabilising [`vf-core`](#link-to-beta.2-issues).

---

-### Mainter of an EMBL or EMBL-EBI service?

-To be written: sidebar on whatEMBL and EMBL-EBI devs can expect

 ---